 Postgraduate Diploma in Business Information Systems

-There is an increasing demand for work-ready graduates who possess specialist skills from a postgraduate degree in Information Systems/ICT that complement their prior undergraduate degree/s.
+There is an increasing demand for work-ready graduates who possess specialist skills from a postgraduate degree in Information Systems/ICT that complement their prior undergraduate studies.
 Information Systems courses at a postgraduate level can help graduates from different backgrounds gain a broad understanding of the world of business and technological solutions.
-This mix of 'business savvy' and 'tech savvy' skills mean IS graduates often become business analysts.
+This mix of 'business-savvy' and 'tech-savvy' skills mean IS graduates often become business analysts.

-These graduates are seen as being a key component in developing and growing the business and ICT sectors and the knowledge base in Canterbury and New Zealand.
+These graduates are seen as being a key component in developing and growing the business and ICT sectors, and the knowledge base in Waitaha Canterbury and Aotearoa New Zealand.

 How to apply

 The programme has intakes in February and August.